Publ extends the default

 https://example.com (as generated by your Publ site).

 Note that the session key will need to match between wherever you’re running this and the actual site.
-If they do not match (for example, because the session key hasn’t been configured, or because you’re running in a different configuration) this token will not be valid.
+If they do not match for some reason (for example, because you’re running in a different configuration) this token will not be valid.

 --scope/-s: Generate the token with the specified scope (defaults to none)